 Sustainability

-Our impact on the environment has never been of greater concern, and we appreciate when brands go the extra mile toward minimizing their impact.
+Our impact on the environment has never been of greater concern, and we appreciate it when brands go the extra mile toward minimizing their impact.
 The use of recycled fabrics has increased considerably over the past few years and is now fairly common in the fanny pack market.
-More recently, manufacturers have turned to PFC-free DWR coatings (traditional coatings use per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment).
-We also keep an eye out for bluesign-approved and Fair Trade Certified fabrics, which forgo harmful chemicals and ensure workers are compensated fairly and have access to safe working conditions (respectively).
-A couple standouts above include Cotopaxi's Coso 2L Hip Pack, which is made with 100% recycled nylon, and Patagonia’s Ultralight Black Hole Mini, which uses recycled and bluesign-approved fabrics that are certified to the Fair Trade standard.
+More recently, manufacturers have turned to PFC-free DWR coatings made without per- or polyfluorinated chemicals—"forever chemicals" known to be harmful to the environment.
+We also keep an eye out for bluesign-approved and Fair Trade Certified fabrics.
+A couple standouts above include Cotopaxi's Coso 2L Hip Pack, which is made with 100%-recycled nylon, and Patagonia’s Ultralight Black Hole Mini, which uses recycled and bluesign-approved fabrics that are certified to the Fair Trade standard.
+Finally, some specialized ultralight designs—like those from Thrupack and FeatherLite above—use a new innovation called EcoPak EPX200, a fabric that’s made from 100%-recycled polyester and treated with a PFC-free DWR finish.

 Fanny pack (Cotopaxi Bataan closeup)